Letter of Understanding

 Every USC Summer Program student is required to submit a Letter of Understanding that details USC Summer Programs’ regulations and standards of conduct.
 The letter is signed by both the student and their parent(s) or legal guardian(s).

 USC takes matters of intellectual integrity very seriously.
 It is the responsibility of the student to uphold the academic integrity of the university.
 Cheating on examinations, plagiarism, and improper acknowledgment of sources in essays are considered very serious offenses and any student found in violation of this regulation will be required to leave the Program.

 Plagiarism is not tolerated.
 Plagiarism includes, but is not limited to, submitting work done by another person or purchased from any source; failure to document ideas found in sources, whether phrases or sentences within quotation marks.

-Any tuition paid to the university will be refunded if processed before the university withdrawal date of June 18, 2020.
+Drops and related refunds for tuition will be processed if received before the university withdrawal date of June 18, 2021.

 Students who are dismissed from the program will not be refunded tuition or other paid program fees.